cobeylab/covid_IL/README.md

 ### Data
 We model the state-level dynamics of SARS-CoV-2 via three distinct geographic regions, as described in [Data](./Data).
 The model is fitted to in-hospital deaths reported by the New York Times from March 15 to March 24, 2020 and to in-hospital deaths reported by the Illinois Department of Publc Health from March 24, 2020 onwards.

+### Measurement model
+We do not observe all COVID-19 deaths due to limitations in testing capacity and the false negative rate of the test.
+We therefore include a measurement model that describes the probability of observing a death based on these factors.

 ### Inference
 For each region in Illinois, we infer the transmission rate of SARS-CoV-2 before and after public health interventions, as well as the number of individuals infected at the beginning of the simulations (on March 1, 2020).
 We fix all other parameters based on values chosen from the literature, as described in the [Parameters](./Parameters) directory.
 We fitted the model to the data using maximum likelihood methods for partially observed Markov process (POMP) models (details in [Inference](./Inference)).